Rock 'n Play: Background

 The product launched in 2009 and its use went against established safe sleep practices known to reduce the risk of SIDS.
 Reported infant deaths from the Rock 'n Play were due to asphyxia.
 It allowed infants to sleep at an inclined angle, with features like rocking vibration and music to soothe babies.
 Fisher-Price advertised it as the first sleeper that allowed babies to sleep in this position safely.
 The sleeper was developed in consultation with one family doctor and without any clinical research supporting its safety.
 Fisher-Price did not usually involve medical professionals when developing its products.
 A pediatrician was later hired by the company during a lawsuit about the product's liability in infant deaths.
 The Fisher-Price Safety Commission warned the company about safety concerns three times between 2008 and 2009.
 The company considered branding it as a "soother" to discourage leaving sleeping babies in the device, but market research found this label was less appealing to customers.
 The product was also marketed to parents whose babies had acid reflux.

 The American Academy of Pediatrics' Back to Sleep campaign in the mid-1990s recommended that "babies should not sleep for long periods in inclined devices".
 In babies under one year old, dying during sleep is a leading cause of accidental death.
 The recommendation that babies sleep flat on their backs, in an empty crib, halved this death rate.

 Fisher-Price advertised the sleeper using native advertising, having mom blogs promote the product on social media.
 It became the best-selling sleeper on Amazon.com, and it earned Fisher-Price over $200 million.
 Canada and Australia did not allow Fisher-Price to market the device as a sleeper due to safety concerns.
 The Royal College of Midwives in the United Kingdom issued a report expressing similar concerns.
-Fisher-Price renamed the product as the Rock 'n Play Soother to comply with Canadian labelling requirements.
+Fisher-Price renamed the product as the Rock 'n Play Soother to comply with Canadian labeling requirements.
 About 2,000 of these units were sold in Canada.